[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Below is a summary of some of the top tools:

 A successful DevOps implementation requires capable tools that automate your processes, including CI/CD, IaC, and infrastructure management.
-These practices can be tricky to get right, but dedicated platforms make it easy to control your infrastructure resources — saving valuable time that can be returned to your business.
+These practices can be tricky to get right, but dedicated platforms make it easy to manage your infrastructure resources — saving valuable time that you can return to your business.

 With Spacelift, you get: